luis-rei97/List-of-Plugins-Models-Maps-and-Miscellaneous/README.md

 # List of Private Plugins

-These plugins are the ones that I keep private!
+These plugins are the ones that I keep private, for various reasons!

 All of these plugins are using the [Sourcemod](https://www.sourcemod.net/) Addon.